aws-containers/ecsworkshop/content/monitoring/container_insights/explore.md

 #### Explore CloudWatch Container Insights

 Navigate to [Amazon CloudWatch home page](https://console.aws.amazon.com/cloudwatch/home#cw:dashboard=Home).
-Select Container Insights from the drop down on the home page as shown below
+Select **Insights** from the left drop down on the home page as shown below

 ![Open Container Insights Dashboard](/images/ContainerInsights1.png)

-Select **ECS Clusters** in the first dropdown and select the ECS cluster you created in the second dropdown.
+Select the **container-demo** cluster in tge resourcesin the first dropdown and select the ECS cluster you created in the second dropdown.
 You will be able to see several built-in charts showing various cluster level metrics such as CPU Utilization, Memory Utilization, Network and other information in the default dashboard as shown below
 ![Cluster Dashboard](/images/ContainerInsights2.png)

 You can also view Performance Logs by simply selecting the cluster name and clicking on Actions dropdown as shown below